Mohammed Tayem

 Mohammed Tayem (born 9 June 1977) is a Palestinian-Jordanian public figure and entrepreneur.
 He is the founding CEO of entourage a creative agency headquartered in the UAE, and digital events' metaverse platform eve virtual.
 He is also the co-founder member of BIA, and former board member of the Young Arab Leaders.

-Mohammed works with public and private sectors as advisor and consultant.
-In 2011, he led the Emiratization program of Abu Dhabi healthcare sector.
-From 2014 to 2016, he served as strategist and advisor to Egypt’s ministry of tourism for the revival of Egypt’s tourism sector after Egyptian Crisis.

 Mohammed was also the consultant for establishing the MBRF Knowledge Summit, and MBRF Knowledge Award in Dubai, as well as one of the committee members of the G20 2020 Riyadh Summit.

 In 2023, Tayem was featured among the Top 50 CEOs in the Middle East by the CEO Middle East Awards.
 He was also nominated for the ‘Best Person in Crisis’ award in 2021, and for ‘Industry Icon of the year’ twice consecutively in 2022 & 2023 by the Middle East Event Awards.

 Background

 Tayem was born in Amman, Jordan.
-He attended the Al Orouba Schools, and graduated from Al-Zaytoonah University of Jordan with a Bachelor’s degree in Business Administration.
+He attended the Al Orouba Schools, and graduated from Al-Zaytoonah University of Jordan with a bachelor's degree in Business Administration.

 Before establishing himself as an entrepreneur, Mohammed worked for a decade and a half, with several regional and international organizations in the field of marketing and sales.